 One of the top attractions here is The Falls Viewer.
-You will have to take an elevator or walk up about 500 stairs for that amazing view!
-This attraction also offers one-of-a-kind views from both sides of Niagara Falls from the Canadian and American sides.
+You must take an elevator or walk up about 500 stairs for that amazing view!
+This attraction also offers one-of-a-kind views from both sides of Niagara Falls, the Canadian and American sides.
 You’re sure to get your adrenaline rush as you take in The Falls and feel the mist from them!

 The City of Niagara Falls is budget friendly and has various things to do.
 You can visit the top attraction in the area, the famous Horseshoe Falls, and be entertained by the falls thundering close by.
-There are also museums such as the Marine Land Discovery Centre that are great to explore with children.
+Also, museums like the Marine Land Discovery Centre are great to explore with children.

 For those who want to see something different, there are a variety of other waterfalls that are worth exploring, including Devil’s Hole Falls and Bridal Veil Falls.
 The Days Inn by Wyndham Niagara Falls Centre St. By the Falls is a very budget-friendly hotel near the falls.